-ACUTE MEDICATIONS FOR ADULTS

-MAKE THE ATTACK STOP.
+ACUTE MEDICATIONS FOR ADULTS MAKE THE ATTACK STOP.
 DISCUSS OPTIONS WITH YOUR HEALTHCARE PROVIDER.

-Essential principles: how to use acute medications for best results Principle WHY HOW Treat early/when symptoms are mild Early treatment increases chances of success.
+Essential principles: how to use acute medications for best results

+Principle wнy ноw Treat early/when symptoms are mild Early treatment increases chances of success.
 As the migraine attack progresses, the effectiveness of the acute treatment rapidly decreases.
 Recognize the beginning of the attack (first symptoms, prodrome, aura) Address reasons for delaying intake (ie. denial, fear, cost) Combine different medications NSAIDs, triptans and gepants have different mechanisms Try combinations and observe results.
 Always check with your care provider if the combination is safe.
-Bypass the gut absorption Medications have different ways to be administered.
+Select route of administration based on symptoms Medications have different ways to be administered.
 If nausea or vomiting is affecting your treatment, consider injectables, nasal sprays, dissolvable tablets, or suppositories.
+For rapid attack escalation consider a dissolvable powder, nasal sprays or injectables.
 Discuss with your HCP.
-Nasal sprays: zolmitriptan (preferred), sumatriptan, Suppositories: NSAIDs, Injectables: SUMA, Ketorolac Tailor treatment Attack severity may vary.
+Nasal sprays: zolmitriptan (preferred), sumatriptan Dissolvable tablet: rizatriptan, zolmitriptan Dissolvable powder: diclofenac potassium powder Suppositories: NSAIDs Injectables: Sumatriptan, Ketorolac Tailor treatment Attack severity may vary.
 Different types of attacks may need different approaches.
 Explore options and combinations (layering treatments) for different types of attacks.
 See if you can learn to predict which treatment is best for which attack.
 Keep trying and consider other options There is no way to predict which treatment will work.
 They all work differently to treat migraine.
 Discuss a plan with your HCP.
 See which options you can try.
 Have a plan and don't give up!
 Use a headache diary to track your migraine Making decisions is easier with a clear baseline and detailed information.
-Choose your tool (app, paper) and use one diary tool consistently to record your observations.
+Choose your diary tool (i.e. Canadian Migraine Tracker app , paper templates) and use consistently to record your observations.
 Bring results to your appointments.
 Beyond medications Every bit counts for relief Some examples include: heat, cold (ice), mint roller, aromatherapy, glasses, meditation, rest, TENS etc.

-IF YOU'RE TREATING GREATER THAN 8-10 DAYS/MONTH, DISCUSS WITH YOUR HCP
+IF YOU'RE TREATING GREATER THAN 8-10 MIGRAINE DAYS/MONTH, DISCUSS WITH YOUR HCP

-- Frequent acute medication use may lead to more attacks - If you are relying on acute treatment 8 days or more, then you likely need to consider starting or optimizing preventive treatment - Gepants do not cause medication overuse headache
+- Frequent acute medication use may lead to more attacks If you are relying on acute treatment 8 days or more, then you likely need to consider starting or optimizing preventive treatment • - Gepants do not cause medication overuse headache

-Other less commonly used options (speak with your HCP)

-Dihydroergotamine (DHE) Migranal Nasal Spray 2 mg, Subcutaneous injection 1 mg vial Nasal spray absorption is not very reliable.
+Other less commonly used options (speak with your HCP) Dihydroergotamine (DHE) Migranal Nasal Spray 2 mg, Subcutaneous injection 1 mg vial Nasal spray absorption is not very reliable.
 Repeated nasal use can irritate the nasal mucosa.
 Subcutaneous use is complicated for patients and usually prescribed by headache specialists.
-Neuromodulation devices Cefaly, Gamma Core , Nerivio and eNeura (not yet available in Canada) Neuromodulation is safe and effective.
+Neuromodulation devices Cefaly, GammaCore, (Nerivio and eNeura are not yet available in Canada) Neuromodulation is safe and effective.
 Devices are not currently covered by insurance.
-Combination analgesics Any combination of acetaminophen/aspirn/caffeine/codei ne/barbiturates Many options exist, some sold without prescription.
+Combination analgesics Any combination of acetaminophen/aspirn/caffeine/codeine/ barbiturates Many options exist, some sold without prescription.
 The risk of medication overuse headache is high with these compounds.
+Codeine should be avoided if possible.